“To be led by a tyrant is to sell yourself and those you love into slavery”” – Octavia Butler

 building, Eritreans who have denounced the old divisions should form an all-inclusive leadership

-3. Encourage People with Leadership Qualities to Come Forward: Over the last 60 years it has
+team to resolve the identity politics and unite our people. - Encourage People with Leadership Qualities to Come Forward: Over the last 60 years it has

 been subtly inculcated in the Eritrean psyche that leadership skills, professional expertise and